Radiation forces and torques in optics and acoustics: Introduction

 Remarkably, small particles in a sound-wave field experience a very similar acoustic gradient force, first described by Gor'kov in 1961 \cite{Gorkov1962}.
 Two decades after Ashkin, Wu employed this force to achieve a stable acoustic trapping of latex particles and frog eggs in ultrasonic beams \cite{Wu1991JASA}.
 This initiated the rapidly developing field of {\it acoustic manipulation}, with numerous applications, particularly in life sciences and acoustofluidics \cite{Ozcelik2018NM, Meng2019JPD}.

-Another revolution in optical and acoustic manipulation came with the development of {\it structured} optical and acoustic fields, which can have arbitrarily space-varying phase and amplitude profiles, essentially different from the simplest plane-wave approximation \cite{Grier2003N, Otte2020APR, Yang2021AP, Andrews2008, Rubinsztein-Dunlop2016JO, Bliokh2023JO}.
+Another revolution in optical and acoustic manipulation came with the development of {\it structured} optical and acoustic fields, which can have arbitrarily space-varying phase and amplitude profiles and essentially differ from simple plane waves \cite{Grier2003N, Otte2020APR, Yang2021AP, Andrews2008, Rubinsztein-Dunlop2016JO, Bliokh2023JO}.
 A prominent example is provided by {\it vortex beams} generated in both optics and acoustics in the 1990s \cite{Bazhenov1990, Allen1992PRA, Hefner1999JASA}.
 Such beams feature a doughnut-shaped transverse intensity profile and an azimuthal phase gradient that produces {\it orbital angular momentum} (OAM).
 Vortex beams are perfectly suitable for radial trapping and azimuthal rotation of particles \cite{He1995PRL, Garces-Chavez2003PRL, Curtis2003PRL, Hong2015PRL, Baresch2018PRL, Baresch2016PRL}.

 Today, structured optical and acoustic fields enable impressive 2D and 3D {\it holographic} manipulation of multiple particles \cite{Curtis2002OC, Barredo2018N, Marzo2015NC, Melde2016N}, Fig.~\ref{fig:overview}(b,c), as well as efficient sorting of particles (e.g., biological molecules) according to size, shape, and other parameters \cite{Ozcelik2018NM, Wu2019MN, Laurell2007CSR}, Fig.~\ref{fig:overview}(d).
 Recently, almost 150 years after the first experiments of Crookes and Dvorak, optical and acoustic forces have been employed to trap 3D arrays of small particles for volumetric displays, Fig.~\ref{fig:displays} \cite{Smalley2018Nature, Hirayama2019N}.
 Furthermore, arrays of optically trapped atoms have provided a platform for quantum simulators \cite{Barredo2016S, Barredo2018N, Bernien2017N, Ebadi2021N}.
 In addition, optical forces and torques underpin numerous optomechanical systems, spanning both classical and quantum regimes \cite{Aspelmeyer2014RMP, Gonzalez-Ballestero2021S, Millen2020RPP, Chang2010PNAS, Tebbenjohanns2021N}.